 - the CEEMAC wikipedia page

 - CEEMAC first appeared in 1980

 - See also: basic, pascal

-- I have 23 facts about CEEMAC. what would you like to know? email me and let me know how I can help.
+- Have a question about CEEMAC not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: